 - This is your data, so marking user-specific data as reportable is your decision

-- This is your data, so marking user-specific data as reportable is your responsibility - you need to comply with all relevant data protection legislation
+- This is your data, so marking user-specific data as reportable is your responsibility - you need to comply with all relevant privacy and data protection legislation

-- The reportable flag on an attribute is on or off for your entire domain, and every OpenAthens account has a username and email address
+- The reportable flag on an attribute is on or off for your entire domain so will affect all your users

 Because the flag is all or nothing, a user withholding consent could mean you have to turn it off for everyone.
 There are things in the pipeline that will be able to help with this, but if this is something that is likely to come up for you, your choices at the moment are basically: